Moments Economy Architecture Specification

 - Disputes: Where institutions diverge.
 Because disagreement localises to specific byte log differences, disputes are resolvable by comparing logs rather than by adjudicating narratives.

-In practice these records are maintained as append-only byte logs and event logs bound to Router moments, with external artefacts referenced by identifiers rather than embedded.
+In practice these records are maintained as append-only byte logs and event logs bound to aQPU Kernel moments, with external artefacts referenced by identifiers rather than embedded.

 The depth of the capacity allows these records to remain complete rather than aggregated.
 This enables: